At-Home Teeth Straightening: Differences, Costs & Options

 Some people enjoy working with a dental professional in a series of hands-on appointments.
 But there are clear advantages to using a telemedicine approach.

 Some people also appreciate the opportunity to stay away from a crowded, loud office filled with other people.
-Staying home to improve their smile is a much better option when measured against office visits.
+Improving your smile at home is a much better option when measured against regular office visits.

 Drawbacks of At-Home Options